 - oral presentations

-All students complete a final speaking project during the final week.
+All students complete a final speaking project during week three.

 HULA WORKSHOP Once each session, a "kumu hula" (hula teacher) teaches students about one of the most beautiful and important aspects of Hawaiian culture, the Hawaiian hula.
-Students learn to perform hula during the 2-hour workshop.
+Students learn to perform hula during the 2-hour workshop held at a halua (hula school) on campus.

 OPTIONAL ACTIVITIES Three optional events are offered in the evenings or on weekends.
 Students receive detailed information about the activities soon after registering for the program.
-Activities and costs vary from session to session.
-Examples include whale watching, university basketball game, or concert at the zoo.
+Activities and costs vary with many vents being free.
+Examples include whale watching, university basketball game, or sunset picnic.

 EVALUATION Each student receives an official transcript of performance and attendance.
 Upon request, and with student authorization, the program will provide a copy of the trancript to a student's home university.

 CLOSING CELEBRATION/CERTIFICATE On the last day, everyone gathers for a celebration and lunch.
-Students make speeches and provide fun entertainment.
+Students give speeches and provide fun entertainment.
 Students who meet performance and attendance requirements receive a University of Hawai'i certificate.

 FOR MORE INFORMATION ABOUT THE PROGRAM: